Schools turn to parents for help as omicron surge causes staff shortages - NewsBreak

 "I mean, we talk about essential services and somewhere along the way, schools got lost," Rao told KGO.

-The situation is different in the Hays Consolidated Independent School District, located southwest of Austin, Texas.
+The Hays Consolidated Independent School District, located southwest of Austin, Texas, announced a waiver of 30 college credit hours needed to qualify to be a substitute teacher and has been calling on parents and other adults to apply.

-Tim Savoy, a spokesman for Hays CISD, told ABC News that the district sent out emails to parents and a call on social media for more substitute teachers, even if they don't have college training.
+Tim Savoy, a spokesman for Hays CISD, told ABC Austin affiliate KVUE Monday that the district needed 281 substitutes due to the shortages.

-"The parents would still have to apply, pass the fingerprint criminal background check, and do the orientation.
-However, if the principal knows them and recommends them, we can waive the requirement that they have at least 30 college hours," Savoy told ABC News.
+"Is it better to have someone who didn't have the 30 college hours in the classroom teaching, or otherwise having those kids stay home?
+We think that it's better to have them in school," Savoy told KVUE.

-Normally, the Hays CISD would have a pool of 500 substitute teachers available, but because of the delta variant, the district started the school year with only 100, Savoy said.
-The pool increased to 300, however the omicron variant has made the demand for substitutes increase, according to Savoy.
+As of Monday, there were three parents who were expected to act as subs this week, according to Savoy.
+He told the affiliate that the new substitutes would receive all the help they can from the full-time teachers and other staff.